IgorKhanykov/ModifOfAACM/README.md

 A way out of this situation is to output only a set of individual partitions, for example, from 15 to 1 cluster.
 Practice shows that the human visual perception experiences difficulties in distinguishing more than 15 different clusters (shades of gray) in one partition.

 10/31/2024 Khanykov I.G.

+If you use code of modified Arifin-Asano method please cite article:
+Khanykov IG, Nenashev VA, Kharinov MV.
+Segmentation of earth remote sensing images based on agglomerative pixel clustering using the minimum increment of the total squared error as a decision function.
+Computer Optics 2026; 50(1): 1591.
+DOI: 10.18287/COJ1591.